osteele/list-repos/docs/ideas.md

-# list-repos Wishlist
+# list-repos Ideas

 This document tracks potential features and improvements for the `list-repos` tool.

 See also: [Roadmap](../ROADMAP.md) for planned development milestones.

-## Current Limitations (High Priority)

-These are known limitations that should be addressed soon:

-- [ ] **Branch detection**: Currently hardcoded to `main` branch for ahead commit detection
-  - Need to detect the actual default branch (could be `master`, `main`, `develop`, etc.)
-  - Should check current branch tracking information
-- [ ] **Git ahead detection fails silently**: When `origin/main` doesn't exist, assumes no ahead commits
-  - Should detect the actual tracked branch
-  - Should handle repos without upstream branches properly
-- [ ] **No configuration support**: Cannot customize branch names or remote names
-  - Implement config file support for custom defaults
-- [ ] **Integration tests are placeholder only**: Need actual integration tests
-  - Test the CLI with real repository scenarios
-  - Test edge cases and error conditions

 ## Features

 ### Configuration
-- [ ] Support for `.list-repos.yml` or similar config file to customize:
+- [ ] Support for `~/.config/list-repos/config.yaml` to customize:
   - Default branch names (not just `main`) - *addresses current limitation*
   - Which directories to skip/ignore
   - Custom remote names (not just `origin`) - *addresses current limitation*
   - Output format preferences
+  - Default directories to scan
+  - Excluding certain directories from the scan
+  - Customizing the output format
 - [ ] Auto-detect default branch from git/jj configuration
 - [ ] Support for per-repository configuration overrides
+- [ ] Support for `.list-repos.yml` project-specific config file

 ### Repository Detection
 - [ ] Detect and report monorepos with nested repositories